Resources for Study Participants

 Video | Mom Stool Sample

-In this video, you will learn how to package the Mom Stool Sample.
+In this video, you will learn how to collect and package the mom stool sample.

 Find out how to use the provided kit including sample collecting tubes with caps and long swabs, to collect the sample, and place it in biohazard bag to prep it for shipping.